cmsc105-f24/cmsc105-f24.github.io/syllabus.md

 You will have two "**late passes**" per semester to use on modules and labs.
 To use a late pass, notify me which assignment you would like to use it on, and you may turn that assignment in **one week late for full credit**.

-Late passes may **not** be used on the final project or exams.
+Late passes may **not** be used on reading assignments or quizzes.

 In cases of personal illnesses, emergencies, or documented accommodations, assignments may be submitted late for full credit if you notify me of your situation.

 ### Attendance Policy
 Regular attendance for the entire class time is expected.
-You may miss 4 total sessions (including lecture and lab).
+You may miss 2 total sessions (including lecture and lab).
 If you have to quarantine due to COVID or miss class for other legitimate reasons you will not be penalized.
-After 4 unexcused absences a 3% deduction will be applied to your final grade for each subsequent unexcused absence.
+After 2 unexcused absences a deduction will be applied to your participation grade for subsequent unexcused absences.

-### Self-Guided Module exercises
+### Self-Guided Module Exercises

 Each lecture will be accompanied by a *self-guided worksheet*.
 This module exercise is to complement in-class content and to assist you in reviewing the material.
 In-class module exercises are due one week from the lecture in which they are assigned.

 ### Labs

 Labs are short-to-medium size programming assignments that are designed to reinforce lecture.
 This course has a formal laboratory component.
 You are expected to attend each lab for the entire 50 minute lab period.
 Some labs may require that you work in teams of two or more.
 Almost all labs will require more than the 50 minute alloted time to complete, so please expect to have to spend extra time on the labs.
 Labs are due at 11:59 pm on the night prior to the next lab (for this course, that means 11:59 pm Thursday evening), unless I explicitly provide a different deadline.
-Note that some labs are more like programming projects, so might require two weeks to complete.
-In that case I will explicitly inform you of this.

-### Programming Project

-The programming project will be written in the C++ language, and must compile without warnings using the GNU g++ compiler and the -Wall flag on the department's Linux machines (cs01 - cs06 and turing2).

 ### Quizzes

 There are four in-class quizzes.
 Each quiz is worth 5% of your grade, for a total 20%.

+### Hackathon

+The hackathon will take place during our final exam period from 2pm to 5pm on Monday December 16th.
+Students will write a Python program(s) to solve a problem or accomplish a task based on a theme or instructions provided during the hackathon.
+The programming will be done open-book but close-internet.

+### Participation Grading
+You will earn the participation points based on the following:
+*	Attendance
+* Participation in class discussions
+* Working in a group during the practice sessions
+* Participation in the class learning activities

 ## Class Communication